On quasilinear parabolic systems and FBSDEs of quadratic growth: Introduction

 We note that our existence result for \eqref{pde} allows us to deduce an existence result for the FBSDE \eqref{fbsdeintro}, see Theorem \ref{thm.fbsde}.
 In particular, we obtain existence results for \eqref{fbsdeintro} with $F$ of quadratic growth and satisfying certain structural conditions.
 This seems to be the first global existence result for a system of the form \eqref{fbsdeintro} when $n > 1$ and $F$ has quadratic growth.
 Indeed, as explained above the results so far obtained for coupled FBSDEs of quadratic growth (even for small-time well-posedness results) typically require that $\sigma$ is independent of $y$, or even independent of $x$ (see e.g. \cite{Luo2017SolvabilityOC} and \cite{kupperluo}).
 Thus our global existence result is new even in the small-time (meaning $T$ is sufficiently small) regime.

 Our results for the \eqref{pde2} are similar, but apply only when $f$ is Lipschitz in $(x,u,p)$ and in one spatial dimension.
 Theorem \ref{thm.apriori} gives a-priori estimates in $C^{1,\alpha}$ and $C^{2,\alpha}$ under appropriate regularity condtions, and Theorem \ref{thm.exist2} gives an existence result for classical solution of \eqref{pde}.
-One might guess that our results for \eqref{pde2} should lead to existence results for an FBSDE of the form

-where $H$, $\Sigma$ and $F$ are Lipschitz in all arguments and $X,B$ are one-dimensional.
+\begin{remark} One might guess that our results for \eqref{pde2} should lead to existence results for an FBSDE of the \eqref{fbsdeoned} where $H$, $\Sigma$ and $F$ are Lipschitz in all arguments and $X,B$ are one-dimensional.
 Unfortunately this is not the case, because while \eqref{fbsdeoned} will (under some additional technical conditions) be connected to a PDE of the form \eqref{pde2}, it will typically not be true that the data $f$, $b$, and $\sigma$ are globally Lipschitz, even if $H$, $\Sigma$, and $F$ are.
-It would be desirable to extend the existence result for \eqref{pde2} to cover the FBSDE \eqref{fbsdeoned} in some generality, but we leave this interesting question to future work.
+It would be desirable to extend the existence result for \eqref{pde2} to cover the FBSDE \eqref{fbsdeoned} in some generality, but we leave this interesting question to future work. \end{remark}